xtellurian/pdfconverter/README.md

 It will serve PNG images of PDF files on the file system.
 Using ACI enables mounting of Azure Storage File Share into the container, meaning we can directly convert from a PDF in Azure Storage to PNG.

+## Usage

+Your PNG will be served at `<your-ip-or-url>:5000/data-dir/path-to-file-in-fileshare/<page-number>.png?secret=1234&width=XXX&height=YYYY`

+The height and width query params are optional.

+The secret is not optional.
+It defaults to 1234, but will be set as a random string if you use the `./scripts/create-aci.sh` script.

 ## Build the docker image

 You must have docker installed to build the image locally.